trelau/SMESH/README.md

     git clone --recurse-submodules https://github.com/trelau/SMESH.git

-After cloning the repository and submodules:
+After cloning the repository and submodules, the source files from the external submodules need to be prepared using the provided Python script:

+    python prepare.py

+With the sources prepared, a CMake build process can be initiated by:

     mkdir build
     cd build